Kumaon division: Agriculture

-Basmati rice, Red rice, wheat, Ragi(Madua in Kumaoni), soybeans, groundnuts, coarse cereals, pulses, and oil seeds are the most widely grown crops.
+Basmati rice, Red rice, wheat, Ragi (Madua in Kumaoni), soybeans, groundnuts, coarse cereals, pulses, and oil seeds are the most widely grown crops.
 Fruits like apples, oranges, pears, peaches, lychees, and plums are widely grown and are important to the large food processing industry.
 Ramgarh, in Nainital District, specially, is famous for its fruits.
-It is often referred to as the 'Fruit Bowl of Kumaon'.

 Tea is also cultivated in Berinag, Bhowali, Champawat and Lohaghat.
 Berinag tea being specially famous for its taste.
 Champawat's tea is sold by the name "Kumaon Black Tea".

-Munisyari is very famous for its 'White Rajma' which has also got GI Tag.

-Additionally Kumaon is also famous for Chyura oil(Kumaoni: Chyūrek tēl).
-Chuyra Oil has aso got GI Certification.
-Apart from these two Copper work 'tamra' which are speciality of Almora have also got GI Tag.